ImAKappa/pftp/docs/5-Powerball/index.md

 # Powerballers

+!!! warning "✏️ Section in progress"

+    This section is incomplete.
+Please come back soon.

 How many tickets should you buy to win the PowerBall?

-> ✏️ Section in Progress.
-Come back soon.
+How much money will that cost you?